Arctic REU Greenland

 Student Support and Logistics

 Support includes a $4000 stipend with up to $1000 additional funding for field and camping gear, a passport, and an iPad for geologic mapping.
-All travel, meals, and lodging are provided.
+Travel, lodging, and most meals are provided.

 The expedition will depart from New York for Sisimiut, Greenland, via Kangerlusuaq (travel to NY also provided).
-We will camp 5 days/week on a remote island and spend 2 days/week in dormitory-style housing in Sisimiut from mid-July to mid-August.
-While camping, tents, meals, cooking gear, and water filtration pumps will be provided.
+We will camp 5 days/week on a remote island and spend 2 days/week in dormitory-style housing in Sisimiut.
+While camping, tents, meals, and cooking gear, will be provided.

 Am I Qualified?